HarperDB/documentation/versioned_docs/version-4.6/reference/components/plugins.md

 ### Event: `'addDir'`

-- `entry` - [`AddDirEvent`](#interface-adddirevent) - The directory entry that was added.
+- `entry` - [`AddDirectoryEvent`](#interface-adddirectoryevent) - The directory entry that was added.

 The `'addDir'` event is emitted when a directory is created (or the watcher sees it for the first time).
-The event handler receives an `AddDirEvent` object that contains the URL path and absolute path of the directory.
+The event handler receives an `AddDirectoryEvent` object that contains the URL path and absolute path of the directory.

 ### Event: `'change'`